kmonteros/ai-case-study/README.md

 automated note-taking system that uses NLP technology to transcribe and summarize doctor-patient interactions in real time.

-* Current Technologies Used: Nabla is a complete AI assistant that offers clinical notes, decision prompting, patient summaries, medical codification, EHR integration, and precharting.
+* Current Technologies Used: Nabla is a complete [AI](https://www.cloudflare.com/learning/ai/what-is-artificial-intelligence/#:~:text=Cloudflare%20for%20AI%20allows%20developers,on%20the%20Cloudflare%20global%20network.)(Artificial Intelligence) assistant that offers clinical notes, decision prompting, patient summaries, medical codification, EHR integration, and precharting.
 “It supports direct API integration with the tech stack you already use, whether through existing partnerships with EHRs and telehealth solutions or direct integration with proprietary software”